HEIC/HEIF: From iPhone to Web

 Sirv handles:

-- Automatic HEIC detection
+- Automatic HEIC detection and conversion

-- On-the-fly conversion to WebP/AVIF
+- On-the-fly conversion to WebP/AVIF based on browser capabilities

-- No manual conversion needed
+- No manual conversion needed — just upload the HEIC file directly

 Handling iPhone Photo Uploads